Hoshana Rabbah: Final judgment

-In some Sephardic communities, prayers known as Selichot (forgiveness) are recited before the regular morning service (these are the same prayers recited before Rosh Hashanah).
+In some Sephardic communities, prayers known as Selichot ('forgivenesses') are recited before the regular morning service (these are the same prayers recited before Rosh Hashanah).
 In the different prayers of this day, Syrian Jews pray in the same maqam (melody) as on the high holidays.
-In Amsterdam and in a few places in England, America, and elsewhere, the shofar is also sounded in connection with the processions.
-The latter practice reflects the idea that Hoshana Rabbah is the end of the High Holy Day season when the world is judged for the coming year.
-Because Hoshanah Rabbah is also linked to the high holidays as well as being a joy-filled day, in the Diaspora, some Hasidic communities such as Satmar have the custom of having Birchat Cohanim/Priestly Blessing recited during the Mussaf service.
-Some communities such as Bobov will only do this if it is on Friday.
-However, this is not the common practice outside of Israel and some Sephardic communities where the Priestly Blessing is recited daily.
+In Amsterdam and a few places in England, America, and elsewhere, the shofar is sounded in connection with the processions, reflecting the idea that Hoshana Rabbah is the end of the High Holy Day season.
+Because Hoshanah Rabbah is also linked to the High Holidays as well as being a joy-filled day, in the Jewish diaspora, some Hasidic communities (e.g., Satmar Hasidism) have the custom of having the Priestly Blessing recited during the Mussaf service.
+The Bobov community of Hasidic Judaism recites the Priestly Blessing only if Hoshanah Rabbah is on a Friday.
+However, this is uncommon outside of Israel and some Sephardic communities, where the Priestly Blessing is recited daily.